Student Handbook – Office of Mental Health & Support Services

 - A summary of treatment progress: current evaluation and diagnostic impressions, a current risk/suicide assessment, etc.

-- Recommendations given to student and parents for continuing treatment (therapy – please include the recommended frequency of these sessions, any medication recommendations, etc.)
+- Recommendations given to student and parents/guardians for continuing treatment (therapy – please include the recommended frequency of these sessions, any medication recommendations, etc.)

 - A statement regarding the student’s emotional state and suggestions for living placement/school: